Nonbenzodiazepine: Functional selectivity

+A number of non-sedating benzodiazepine anxiolytics such as imidazenil and clobazam also exist, with the caveat that neither is a traditional 1,4-benzodiazepine.
+The functional selectivity is not unique to the nonbenzodiazepine structural class and has more to do with selectivity among different types of GABAA receptors or partial agonism, though this structural class does have more drug candidates.

 Pharmaceuticals

 The first three nonbenzodiazepine drugs to enter the market were the "Z-drugs", zopiclone, zolpidem and zaleplon.
 These three drugs are all sedatives used exclusively for the treatment of mild insomnia.
 They are safer than the older barbiturates especially in overdosage and they may, when compared to the benzodiazepines, have less of a tendency to induce physical dependence and addiction, although these issues can still become a problem.
 This has led to the Z-drugs becoming widely prescribed for the treatment of insomnia particularly in elderly patients.
-A little under a third (31%) of all Americans over 65 years of age are taking Z-drugs.
+Almost a third of all prescriptions written for Z-drugs are for adults over the age of 65.

 Long-term use is not recommended as tolerance and addiction can occur.
+Zolpidem and zaleplon are, in the US, indicated for 7–10 days of use only.
+Longer periods of use lead to loss of efficacy from tolerance.
+Tolerance has also been demonstrated with zopiclone, which is indicated for a maximum of 4 weeks of use in New Zealand.

 A survey of patients using nonbenzodiazepine Z-drugs and benzodiazepine hypnotic users found that there was no difference in reports of adverse effects that were reported in over 41% of users and, in fact, Z-drug users were more likely to report that they had tried to quit their hypnotic drug and were more likely to want to stop taking Z-drugs than benzodiazepine users.
 Efficacy also did not differ between benzodiazepine and Z-drug users.